 - Have your customer-facing staff received training in how to handle vulnerable customers?

-To meet public and regulator expectations for dealing with vulnerability you need to tackle all of the issues above.
+To meet public and regulator expectations for dealing with vulnerability, you must tackle all the above issues.

 6. Consequences of policy failures

 The focus from regulatory bodies on this subject is closer and more intense now than ever before.
-Vulnerable customers have the right to be treated with respect and not taken advantage of, just like every other customer.
+Vulnerable customers have the right to security and to be treated with respect and not taken advantage of, just like every other customer.

 Businesses now have no choice but to demonstrate they can identify the signs of vulnerability and respond appropriately and sympathetically.

-Failure to do so could result in not only a loss of reputation but the unwanted focus from regulators too.
+Failure to do so could result in a loss of reputation but the unwanted focus from regulators.

 Internal documents leaked to media outlets revealed that Danske Bank trained its employees to encourage indebted customers to sell their properties via the bank's own real estate broker at an above-average fee.

 An internal investigation found that customers were each overcharged an average of 28,800 kroner (£3,450), totalling 64.6m kroner (£7.75m) in overpayments.